 - other medical conditions

-The number of men diagnosed with prostate cancer has been increasing over the last 10 years.
-This might be because more men are having PSA tests and the population is getting older.
+The number of people diagnosed with prostate cancer has been increasing over the last 10 years.
+This might be because more people are having PSA tests and the population is getting older.